REVIEW: Pendry Baltimore Hotel Fells Point

 There are 128 guest rooms including 21 suites which offer great views of the harbor or the courtyard featuring an oversized “lucky” bronze horse.
 The guestrooms draw from equestrian and nautical inspiration, utilizing riding blankets, anchors and ocean tide patters, and antiqued brass bridle motifs throughout.

-There is over 6,000 square feet of event meeting space, including a 4,500 square-foot ballroom with a separate red carpet entrance.
-There is a comfortable fitness area, but even more so a beautiful infinity ledge pool soon to be a scene-and-be-seen summer hotspot.
+There is over 6,000 square feet of event/meeting space, including a 4,500 square-foot ballroom with a separate red carpet entrance.
+There is a comfortable fitness area, but an even more so a beautiful infinity ledge pool soon to be a scene-and-be-seen summer hotspot.

 There are new and modern water taxis that will soon be offering shuttle service to the Sagamore Distillery.
 The water taxis will also take you to FX Studios, a state-of-the-art fitness venue at the corporate campus of Under Armour.

 Pendry Baltimore Hotel feels special.
-It is thoughtfully curated to be a welcoming and luxurious anchor in Baltimore so I suggest you take the small trip up to see for yourself.
+It is thoughtfully curated to be a welcoming and luxurious anchor for Baltimore so I suggest you take the short trip and see for yourself.